STVS-Studios/NestedHandbrake/README.md

 Then open the script in a powershell window (ensure you can execute those scripts in the first place) with the following parameters:

-`NestedHandbrake.ps1 -input "MEDIA-SERVER-PATH" -filetype "FILETYPE" -output "OUTPUT-PATH" -resolution "RESOLUTION"`
+`NestedHandbrake.ps1 -input "MEDIA-SERVER-PATH" -filetype "FILETYPE" -output "OUTPUT-PATH" -resolution "RESOLUTION" -lang "LANGUAGE"`

 * -input: Path, where the videos are
 * -filetype: The desired filetype for input files (mp4, mkv, m4v, etc.)